Heath Hall: History

 The Daily Telegraph visited Heath Hall in November 2011 with two elderly daughters of Louis Bolton, an underwriter at the insurance market Lloyd's, who had owned East Weald from 1923 to 1947.
 The women had lived at East Weald as children, and recalled that the present home cinema was a scullery during their time, and that the metal gates were commandeered during the Second World War.

 East Weald was sold by their father after the war for the same price that he had paid for it in 1923.
 It was renamed Vernon House and used as a home for elderly blind people, operated by North London Homes for the Blind, in the 1950s and 1960s before its purchase by the Bank of China to house its London employees.
 English Heritage designated it a Grade II listed building in November 2001.

 In 2006, it was bought by property developer Andreas Panayiotou for £5 million; his subsequent seven year renovation cost an estimated £40 million.
 Panayiotou renamed the house Heath Hall, and his renovation expanded the size of the house by a third.
 Heath Hall was placed on sale for £100 million in 2012, with its asking price subsequently reduced by £35 million to £65 million in March 2013.

+In 2015, it was acquired by Daniel Kretinsky, a Czech billionaire, who bought it for £25 million.
+To do so, he used a company registered in Jersey.

 In October 2016, Justin Bieber rented the 15-bedroom North London estate for £108,000 a month, using it as his London home whilst performing in the UK.